cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 ```
 - Modules
     - <ModuleName>
+        - Api
+            - Input
+            - Output
         - Application
         - Domain
         - Infrastructure
-        - Consumer
-        - Shared
     - <ModuleName>
+        - Api
         - Application
         - Domain
         - Infrastructure
-        - Consumer
-        - Shared
     - <etc>
 ```

 As a top-level summary, the namespaces in each module are:

 1. **Domain** - the domain business logic, expressed in aggregates, entities, value objects etc.
-2. **Application** - the use cases of the module, along with the driving and driven ports.
+2. **Application** - orchestrates coordination of the domain and infrastructure layers, as well as defining how the use cases of the module are implemented (e.g. via command and query handlers).
 3. **Infrastructure** - the adapters that implement the application's driven ports.
-4. **Consumer** - the contracts that define the coupling between the module and others, in particular defining the data contracts for information exchange.
-5. **Shared** - code that is shared between the module and the consumer.
-This should be limited to shared data models - i.e. integration events and read models - and any value objects needed by these models.
+4. **Api** - the public interface for interacting with the module, i.e. by the presentation and delivery layer.
+This holds the _input_ contracts and value objects that can be used externally (including the driving ports) and the _ output) values that are received as a result of interacting with the module.

 :::tip
 Note that there is no _presentation layer_ here.
 Presentation and delivery is _outside_ the `Modules` namespace.
 This is